tianrengao/SqueezeWave/README.md

    mkdir -p eval/output
    python3 inference.py -f eval/mel_files.txt -w checkpoints/SqueezeWave_10000 -o eval/output --is_fp16 -s 0.6
    ```
+   Replace `SqueezeWave_10000` with the checkpoint you want to test.

 ## Credits
 The implementation of this work is based on WaveGlow: https://github.com/NVIDIA/waveglow